Seal laying on the beach in the Galapagos Islands

 Words by:

-Courtney Norjen — Veterinarian
+Courtney Norjen, DVM — Veterinarian

 I recently had the incredible opportunity to travel to the Galapagos Islands to volunteer with World Vets!
 World Vets is an international veterinary aid organization that operates in over 45 countries.
 Their goal is to provide veterinary care to underserved areas of the world through volunteer programs and in-country veterinary training programs for sustainable continued care.
 The care their teams provide to companion animals, livestock, and street animals helps to keep animal populations healthy and helps to protect the public health in these communities.